-CSS 220: Sophomore Economics Tutorial 2017-18 Topics in the History of Economic Thought: Four Visions of Capitalism Professor Gil Skillman Preceptor Brooke Burns PAC 325 MW 1-2 & by appt.
-This tutorial will consider alternative visions of capitalism as they have unfolded in the economic literature since Adam Smith, the founder of the classical school of political economy, published The Wealth of Nations in 1776.
+CSS 220: Sophomore Economics Tutorial 2018-19 Topics in the History of Economic Thought: Four Visions of Capitalism Professor Gil Skillman Preceptor Emma Borzekowski PAC 325 WTh 1-2 & by appt.
+This tutorial will consider alternative visions of capitalism as they have unfolded in the economics literature since Adam Smith, the founder of the classical school of political economy, published The Wealth of Nations in 1776.
 By "capitalism" is meant, loosely, an economic system based on market exchange and the private ownership of productive assets; that is, the system which arose in Western Europe roughly five hundred years ago and which now increasingly pervades human society.
-Necessarily this survey is somewhat selective.
-In particular, rudimentary knowledge of the neoclassical paradigm (the basis of modern mainstream economics) is taken for granted, and fans of such stalwarts as Thorstein Veblen and Joan Robinson are likely to be disappointed.
+Necessarily this survey is selective.
 Our strategy for dealing with severe strictures of time will be to focus our studies primarily on the work of three thinkers who have defined much of the ground for subsequent analysis and debate in political economy, i.e. Adam Smith, Karl Marx, and John Maynard Keynes.
 We will also study some of the contributions of Jean-Baptiste Say, Thomas Malthus, and David Ricardo to the classical school of thought, as well as the contributions of English economist Stanley Jevons and American economist John Bates Clark to the neoclassical "marginalist" framework.
-You are encouraged to make regular use of the analytical tools acquired in introductory microeconomics; these may serve to provide a common ground for assessing arguments emerging from vastly different conceptual and analytical frameworks.
+Knowledge of the material covered in introductory economics (ECON 101 or 110) is presumed, so you may want to review this material before the start of the tutorial.
+You are encouraged to make regular use of the analytical tools acquired in introductory economics, as these may serve to provide a common ground for assessing arguments emerging from vastly different conceptual and analytical frameworks.
 Procedures: I'll send out an overview of the week's reading at the beginning of the week, which will include some questions to consider and a review of relevant economic concepts.
 We'll meet as a group each week on Friday from 2 to 4 pm, at which point you'll hand in your paper (typically 5-7 pages, assuming double-spaced word processing on 8.5" by 11" paper) on the week's reading, and then discuss the issues addressed in your paper.
 Papers are due at the beginning of the group meeting.
 Our preceptor will be available earlier in the week to work with students both individually and as a group.
 Note: when referring to a particular argument by an author, please give a page reference.
 Primary Texts: